forward-jt/Vehicle-Sharing/README.md

 ## Qusetion Definition

+### Definition
+We will provide the customers' pickup locations, destinations, and times, as well as the number of available vehicles within the entire system.
+The vehicles within the dispatch system will be assigned to fulfill the service demand.
+The object is to increase profit and reduce costs.

 ### Assumption
 * Self-driving vehicles：Robust self-contained system, without the need to consider human erratic behavior
 * Rides are not shared（Two services can not be served by the same vehicle simultaneously﹚：The vehicle can serve different customers but can only serve one group of customers at a time.